vef445/AirtimeBT/README.md

      alt="Logo" width="60" height="68">
 # Airtime BT

-Please first read the original documentation below (original source here: https://github.com/jordangould/AirtimeInfinite)

-All credits go to its original author Jordan Gould https://github.com/jordangould
+Airtime BT is a revision of the app Airtime:Infinite.
+Its main purpose is to allow skydivers to access and analyze the data stored on their Flysight device.

 What I've changed to the original app:
 - updated deprecated code
+- added Bluetoot support, which features:
-- added a "Connect via Bluetooth" setting
+ * a new "Connect via Bluetooth" setting
-- changed the behavior of the "Load file" button depending on the previous setting
+ * a changed behavior of the "Load file" button depending on the previous setting
-- added a bluetooth connection page, together with a file selection and bluetooth file downloading capabiltiies
+ * a bluetooth connection page, together with a file selection and bluetooth file downloading capabiltiies

-- Bluetooth functionality is only available on Flysight2.
-This app will still work with the original Flysight using a cable connection as described here: https://github.com/jordangould/AirtimeInfinite
+Bluetooth functionality is only available with a Flysight2.
+Airtime BT will still work with the original Flysight using a cable connection as described here: https://github.com/jordangould/AirtimeInfinite

 ## Bluetooth Instructions